Do you ship internationally?

 If you have a big order for a wedding, birthday party, school project, or just really love chirps, please email us at email@example.com for a bulk order discount.

-Cricket flour is crickets dried and milled into a high protein powder.
+Also know as cricket flour or cricket powder; cricket protein powder is crickets dried and milled into a high protein powder.

 Are they safe/clean?

 People tend to think that insects are dirty because we are used to seeing them in the garden or as unwanted guests in our houses.
-However, our cricket farms are some of the cleanest places.
+However, our cricket farms are some of the cleanest places on Earth.
 The crickets are kept in separate boxes based on life stage and are fed a non-GMO and gluten free diet.
-They must be raised under FDA guidelines, and our farm performs regular testing on the flour to ensure the highest quality and safety.
+They must be raised under FDA guidelines, and our farms perform regular testing on the flour to ensure the highest quality and safety.